-Commercial and service uses are focused at creating opportunities for ground floor locations in support of office and healthcare uses and the surrounding neighborhoods.
+Commercial and service uses in ground floor locations are focused on creating opportunities to support office, healthcare and the surrounding neighborhoods.

 Housing

 Housing within the district offers the opportunity to diversify the residential options for surrounding neighborhoods.
 It also could create additional nighttime and weekend activity within the project.
 Residential uses would most likely be related to the presence of healthcare facilities.
 It is envisioned that up to 100 units of housing may be integrated into the project as part of mixed use buildings.
 The incorporation of housing will be determined in response to market demand at the time of Specific Implementation Plan submittal.